This article also includes the rectum.

 More specific grossing is available for presentations above.
 For larger specimens (not biopsies):

-- Identify segment of colon
+- Identify segment of colon if possible.

 - Optionally, measure the mesentery.